Explore the impressive Anglo-Saxon artefacts in our Sutton Hoo and Europe gallery.

-The internment of a ship at Sutton Hoo represents the most impressive medieval grave to be discovered in Europe.
+The interment of a ship at Sutton Hoo represents the most impressive medieval grave to be discovered in Europe.

 Inside the burial mound was the imprint of a decayed ship and a central chamber filled with treasures.
 But who was buried there and what did it reveal about this period in history?